jss367/jss367.github.io/_posts/2023-01-01-model-explainability-with-grad-cam.md

 description: "This post is a tutorial for how to use Grad-CAM to explain computer vision models."
 feature-img: "assets/img/rainbow.jpg"
 thumbnail: "assets/img/camel.jpg"
-tags: [Model Explainability, Python, PyTorch]
+tags: [Model Explainability, Python, Tensorflow]
 ---

 This post is a tutorial of how to use Grad-CAM to explain a neural network outputs.
 [Grad-CAM](https://arxiv.org/abs/1610.02391) is a technique for visualizing the regions in an image that are most important for a convolutional neural network (CNN) to make a prediction.
 It can be used with any CNN, but it is most commonly used with image classification models.
 This tutorial uses some code from the [keras tutorial](https://keras.io/examples/vision/grad_cam/).